avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The expected path for full removal from a Subnet's validator set is via a `SetSubnetValidatorWeightTx` with weight `0` which requires a Warp message produced by the Subnet.
 However, the ability to stop participating in Subnet validation is critical for censorship-resistance and/or failed Subnets.
 If a Subnet Validator wishes to stop participating in its Subnet's consensus, they can do so through this transaction.
 This is enabled on the P-Chain to prevent Subnets from locking Subnet Validators into participating in consensus indefinitely.

-Note that this does not modify a Subnet's total staking weight, this transaction marks the Subnet Validator as inactive.
-Inactive Subnet Validators who issue this transaction can re-activate at any time by increasing their balance through an `IncreaseBalanceTx`.
+Note that this does not modify a Subnet's total staking weight.
+This transaction only marks the Subnet Validator as inactive but does not remove it from the Subnet's validator set.
+Inactive Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseBalanceTx`.

 Subnet creators should be aware that there is no notion of `MinStakeDuration` that is enforced by the P-Chain.
 It is expected that Subnets who choose to enforce a `MinStakeDuration` will lock the validator's Stake for the Subnet's desired `MinStakeDuration`.